Scholarships and Grants administered by the Myers School of Art

 The John and Barbara Gillette Study of the Arts Abroad Scholarship

-The Gillette Study of the Arts Abroad program for Fall 2018 will enable students to visit the FIAC Contemporary Art Fair in Paris, France.
-Questions about the travel experience should be directed to Profs Elisha Dumser and Kate Budd, who will lead the trip.
+The Gillette Study of the Arts Abroad program for Fall 2018 enabled students to visit the FIAC Contemporary Art Fair in Paris, France.
+Questions about the travel experience should be directed to Profs Elisha Dumser and Kate Budd, who lead the trip.

 Dashiell Travel Award

 The Malcolm J. Dashiell Scholarship Fund was created in 1997 through an estate gift from Janet Dashiell Gardner in memory of her husband who taught sculpture at The University of Akron for 17 years and helped establish the Bachelor of Fine Arts degree program.
 The Dashiell Travel Award provides students in the Myers School of Art partial support (up to $1,000 in Fall 2018) for educational travel including study-abroad, art workshops, seminars and conferences, and travel to art exhibits.
-This grant is available in both fall and spring terms; for the Spring 2018 application guidelines (due February 9, 2018), click HERE.
+This grant is available in both fall and spring terms; for the Spring 2019 application guidelines (due Sunday, February 10, 2019 by 12 midnight), click HERE.
 The required cover sheet is available as a PDF form: COVER SHEET.

 Puglia New York City Travel Grant